Midlife Crisis in Women: How to Crush a Midlife Crisis in 7 Practical Steps

 - Don’t forget your pelvic exam + Pap smear (I know)

 Getting our affairs in order puts us in a place of power and gives us a sense of security and safety.
-I know I like to feel safe and secure.

 The bottom line is life is hard.
 Midlife is hard.
 But as Glennon Doyle says, We can do hard things!